gobridgenz/challenges/6-next-public-holiday/README.md

 	// Loop through all the public holidays this year. for _, ph := range publicHolidays {
 		// Convert the public holiday date from a `string` into a `time`.
-		// Thanks to this, we can use functions specific to time (otherwise, Go
+		// We can now use functions specific to time (otherwise, Go
 		// doesn't know what our `string` contains). date, err := time.Parse("2006-01-02", ph.Date)
 		if err != nil {